pablo-abc/felte/packages/felte/README.md

 - `form` is a function to be used with the `use:` directive for Svelte.
 - `data` is a writable store with the current values from the form.
-- `errors` is a readable store with the current errors.
+- `errors` is a writable store with the current errors.
+- `warnings`is a writable store with warnings set from the `warn` function.
-- `touched` is a readable store that defines if the fields have been touched.
+- `touched` is a writable store that defines if the fields have been touched.
 It's an object with the same keys as data, but with boolean values.
 - `handleSubmit` is the event handler to be passed to `on:submit`.
 - `isValid` is a readable store that only holds a boolean denoting if the form has any errors or not.
 - `isSubmitting` is a writable store that only holds a boolean denoting if the form is submitting or not.